 Nepal Stock Exchange (Nepse) launched online share trading in Nepal back in 2075.
-Minister for Finance Dr. Yubaraj Khatiwoda inaugurated online share transaction system that time.
-Even after the launch, the online share buy and sell took a lot of time to be feature full & stable.
-Find the process to buy/sell share online trading through Nepse portal in Nepal.
+Minister for Finance Dr. Yubaraj Khatiwoda inaugurated an online share transaction system at that time.
+Even after the launch, the online share buy and sell took a lot of time to be feature-full & stable.
+Find the process to buy/sell share online trading through the Nepse portal in Nepal.

-The online share trading in secondary market has recently increased its number and popularity among the investors.
-As per latest 2020 data, the percentage of online share transaction has become one third of the total transaction in a week (source: Nepalipaisa).
+The online share trading in the secondary market has recently increased its number and popularity among investors.
+As per the latest 2020 data, the percentage of online share transaction has become one-third of the total transaction in a week (source: Nepalipaisa).
 It is also due to the proliferation of smartphones and the expansion of 4G connectivity throughout the country.

-NEPSE believed that the online share trading will be a stepping stone for the stock market.
-Full automated online transaction eliminates unnecessary movement of people to the broker’s place.
-Apart from the easy transaction, it will also remove the blame for the brokers for low prices and delay of selling shares.
+NEPSE believed that online share trading will be a stepping stone for the stock market.
+Fully automated online transaction eliminates unnecessary movement of people to the broker’s place.
+Apart from the easy transaction, it will also remove the blame for the brokers for low prices and delay in selling shares.

 There are around 21 thousand investors who do share trading through Nepse online portal.
 Although the number is quite low (out of 14 lakhs investors), they make big sum of transaction through online means.

 NEPSE started to launch the online system for trading.
 Due to several issues, the launch has been delayed.
 But they have now a full-fledged system in place after rigorous testing of the online share transaction.